djames1109/code-bank/README.md

 # Code Bank

 This repository is a collection of code patterns, sample codes, and reusable components that can be referenced for future projects.
-It serves as a knowledge base for various programming techniques, design patterns, and implementation examples across different technologies.
+It serves as a knowledge base for various programming techniques, design patterns, and implementation examples across different technologies. *test

 ## Purpose